-So here are a few ideas so you can make lemons the love of your life.
+So here are a few ideas so you can integrate lemons throughout your day. .

 1. DRINK WARM LEMON WATER UPON WAKING.
 And make it even more delicious and beneficial to your health by adding 1 teaspoon of grated ginger to your warm water.
 To give it a tiny bit of a sweet edge, add a small amount of maple syrup.
 I'll make two cups of this tasty drink and sip on it throughout the morning.

-2. TASTY LEMON IN YOUR DRESSINGS FOR RAW GREENS.
-Greens are nutrient powehouses.
+2. LEMON IN YOUR DRESSINGS FOR RAW GREENS.
+Greens are nutrient powerhouses.
 Raw greens are popular, but many don't have the digestive strength to actually digest them.
 If you're in the mood for raw greens, try preparing them with a little lemon and olive oil and a dash of salt.
-Even better, this dressing is absolutely delicious and a real kid favorite:
+If you're looking for a different kind of lemon-inspired dressing, this is delicious and a real kid favorite:

 1 part lemon

 1 part olive oil

 Mix all the ingredients together and massage into the thinly sliced greens.
 I recommend kale because it doesn't wilt easily.
 To make the greens even more digestible, allow the dressing to absorb into the greens for at least 5 minutes so the lemon can do its work of "cooking" the greens.
 This is similar to the traditional Latin American preparation of ceviche (raw fish) cured in lemon.
 Add raisins, pine nuts and sesame seeds for added nutrition, texture and extra layers of flavors.

 3. SOIL SUPPORT FOR GROWING BERRIES - If you're growing berries, you'll need soil that is a bit more acidic.
 Instead of buying an expensive bag of fertilizer for berries, just use lemon peels instead and allow the lemon peels to change the PH of the soil.